Ruddy45/IA-3_DeepLearning/README.md

 ## About The Project
 It's based on a project of Mat Buckland : *"Raven"*.

+My goal was to train bots with neural networks by introducing a fuzzy logic on datasets.
-My goal was to discover deep learning in a neural network.
+My goal was to add Fuzzy Logic on agent trained by neural network and to train them.

+Agent aiming and shooting are modified by the deviation of a shot (bullet trajectory) with the following fuzzy variables: distance to target, velocity, and the period during which the target has remained visible.

+I also

 <p align="center">
   <img src="assets/1-steering-behavior.png" alt="Steering Behavior" />